kanbanyte/sepa/sqap/sqap.md

 They will also ensure the functions used are the most appropriate for the situation.

 #### Documentation Champion
+Ensures all code documentation is descriptive and explains the relevant functions and modules sufficiently.
+Additionally, they will make sure all developers write concise and informative comments in their code to facilitate documentation creation.

 ### Communication Roles
 #### Client